jkelin/TribesRevengeance/downloads/customization/reticlesandcrosshairs.md

 permalink: /downloads/customization/reticlesandcrusshairs/
 ---

-# Reticles and crosshairs

-* * *

 On this page you will find all available reticles and crosshairs for Tribes Vengeance.
 Click on the name of the given reticle/crosshair to start downloading.
 Be sure to read the given description and/or the accompanied readme file.
-If you are in need of (more) assistance, please [CONTACT US](/contact.html).
+If you are in need of (more) assistance, please [CONTACT US](/contact).

 ## [Badrastas Reticles](reticlesandcrosshairs/BadrastasRets.zip)